In the Moment

 Probably not!
 Even the most intensely meditating yogis seem unable to achieve this.
 And magicians, taking advantage of our inability to track each moment accurately, are merely playing on our slow perceptions.
 Even if we can sometimes “freeze time”, can we influence the trajectory of that moment with our will?
 Although physics predicts that simply by observing the atomic phenomenon of each moment we are changing it, this remains a difficult and very subjective concept.

-However, it is possible to influence each moment and, by extension, influence the continuum of our lives?
+However, is it possible to influence each moment and, by extension, influence the continuum of our lives?
 In fact, we do this tirelessly.
 How?
 Certainly our determination influences the moment – but to what effect?
 And our actions in each moment determine the cause and effect relations of later moments – but this is an impossibly complex web of causality beyond our capacity of understanding.
 We can only speculate about the influence of our actions.
 Nevertheless, we understand in a vague way that our actions can influence our experience of life’s continuum, but not absolutely, not 100% – there is more to that single moment continuum than our actions.

 To what extent does “prayer” influence each moment?
 Is prayer really some kind of a connection with the Divine – and does it allow us to influence each moment in a profound way?
 Is “prayer” a way resonating with that “Buddha nature” within?
 What do negative emotions like fear or anger or greed do to impact our life of moments?
 Faith?
 Love?
 What do these strong emotions have to do with the out-flowing and in-flowing of our ‘moving picture”?